david-stewart/ising-starter-python/README.md

 (For windows... to be updated...)

-Once the c-library compiled it is a "shared object" `.so` which python can now call, using the `ctypes` modules.
+Once the c-library compiled it is a "shared object" `.so` which python can now call using the `ctypes` modules.

 The `main.py` and `ising.py` modules have been updated accordingly.
 The `annealing.py` code is unaffected.

-A few notes:
+### A Few Notes on Extending Python with C

+Some explanation on how to use this C-library extension with to Python are given here.
+For more information on extending Python with C, see http://book.pythontips.com/en/latest/python_c_extension.html.

+* Python assigns the shared library to a Python object.
+In the examples below, it is assumed that this object was named `c_matrix` with the call:

+     `c_matrix = CDLL('./ising_matrix.so')`

 * Passing any parameters to the C-library will required passing C-language types.
 For example, when calling the function `allocate(int)` in the C-library, python must pass a C-language int to the function call.
-Assuming that python has named the library `c_matrix`, the call int python(with python int `n`) would be:
+Using the C-library Python object above, the call in python(with python int `n`) would be:

     `c_matrix.allocate(c_int(n))`